juanchok12/China-s-Steel-Production-Analysis/README.md

 This project is a quantiative comperative analysis betweeen the raw steel production of China and the rest of the world.

-### Methodology
+## Data Source
 I received the data source from the World Steel Association through an information request on the steel production of all the major steel producing countries and the rest of the world.
-The original data was in Excel file format, but was transformed into dataframes to be readeable for my plot functions.
+The original data was in Excel file format.

+## Plots
 The document "China's Steel Production Graphics-Created_3_5_2023-Updated_5_23_2023.ipynb" generates the following plots:

 a) A Plotly treemap plot: